flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{% inner_markdown %}}
 While the Game Boy subsystem won't share its CPU, it does give out access to its PSG.
-For compatibility reasons this is the same design found on the original Game Boy.
+For compatibility reasons, this is the same design found on the original Game Boy.
 I've previously written [this article]({{< ref "game-boy#audio" >}}) that goes into detail about each channel in particular.

 The majority of GBA games used it for accompaniment or effects.
 Later ones will optimise their music for PCM and leave the PSG unused.
 {{% /inner_markdown %}}